openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/package/package_name.md

 // declarations...
 ```

-In Cangjie, the package name should reflect the relative path of the current source file from the project's source root directory `src`, with path separators replaced by dots.
-For example, if the package's source code is located under `src/directory_0/directory_1` and the root package name is `pkg`, then the package declaration in the source code should be `package pkg.directory_0.directory_1`.
+In Cangjie, package names should reflect the relative path of the current source file from the project's source root directory `src`, with path separators replaced by dots.
+For example, if the package's source code is located under `src/directory_0/directory_1` and the root package name is `pkg`, the package declaration in the source code should be `package pkg.directory_0.directory_1`.

 Important considerations:

 - The folder name containing the package must match the package name.
 - The default name for the source root directory is `src`.
-- Packages in the source root directory may omit the package declaration, in which case the compiler will assign the default package name `default`.
+- Packages in the source root directory may omit package declarations, in which case the compiler will assign them the default package name `default`.

 Given the following source directory structure: